-Until further notice, our office will be operating virtually Monday through Friday, during regular hours from 9 am to 5 pm.
-Please DO NOT come to the office but rather email us at SEEK@csi.cuny.edu or leave a message at 718-982-2410.
-Please be sure to include your name, phone number and 8 digit CUNYID, so that we can get back to you as soon as possible.
+The SEEK Office, located in Building 1A Room 113, is open Monday through Friday, from 9 am to 5 pm.
+You can visit the office, email us at SEEK@csi.cuny.edu or call 718.982.2410 to reach a staff member.
+Please be sure to include your name, phone number and 8 digit CUNYID in all correspondences, so that we can assist you as quickly as possible.

 - Please frequently check our CSI Coronavirus webpage.

 SEEK's primary mission is to assist in providing equality of higher education to students who otherwise would not have such access.
+SEEK provides comprehensive academic, financial, and social supports to assist capable students who otherwise might not be able to attend college due to their educational and financial circumstances.
 The effort is intended to increase the level of education, social capital, and workforce expertise within our community.
 The major objectives are as follows:

 - To assist selected students with specifically defined educational and economic needs to achieve a high quality college education and expand their social and career capabilities.

 - To provide a range of intensive support services including supplemental instruction, counseling, and enhanced financial aid to enable students to bridge the gap between remedial programs and the regular college curriculum.